-The executive remuneration and reward framework has four components:
+The executive remuneration and reward framework has three components:

 - base pay and non-monetary benefits;

-- short-term performance incentives;
+- short-term performance incentives; and

-- share-based payments; and

-- other remuneration such as superannuation and long service leave.
+- long-term incentives.

 The combination of these comprises the executive's total remuneration.

 Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, are reviewed annually by the Board, based on individual and business unit performance, the overall performance of the Group and comparable market remunerations.